kenlasko/k8s/manifests/database/pgadmin/README.md

 # Summary
 [PGAdmin](https://github.com/pgadmin-org/pgadmin4) is a web-based UI for PostgreSQL.
+This deployment is able to manage both my home and cloud-based PostgreSQL instances.
+Access to the cloud PostgreSQL instance is done via [Tailscale](/manifests/network/tailscale)